robinnarsinghranabhat/Podcast-Audio-Processing/README.md

 Latest Update :

+- Augmentation : Modify Gain of Traning set during augmentation and data Preparation (pydub part) <--
-Apparaenlty Model cannot find the pattern.
+- Apparaenlty Model cannot find the pattern.
 Model is not learning.
 Currently using dialated convolution and went with kernel size of 7

-For Rapid test, Idea : Loaded the Entier folder in google drive.
+- For Rapid test, Idea : Loaded the Entier folder in google drive.
 Rapid Test Training there !

-Other Ways : Train on the GRU based model Architecture on Coursera
+- Other Ways : Train on the GRU based model Architecture on Coursera <-- Just use this architecture

-Potential : Check Spectrogram masking idea in visual
+- Potential : Check Spectrogram masking idea in visual

+Traning Updates and todo :
+Updates
+- With larger kernel size, than used in normal 28*28 image, and some BatchNorm, Model is finally learning .
+- But, is my model really catching that pattern ??  like, is it really responding to activate and not anything else in that whole spectrogram.
+  For this, Now force model to output multiple sigmoiuds
+- What if, Model is learning, at sudden spike from my word, and not activate in general.
+So I need to put negative snippet of my vocies at negative examples to blur out this possiblity

+Todo
+- Train in Colab, Larger model, larger dataset, Add Negative keywords and my own random noise in negative examples
+- Larger model, More augmentation FreqMask,
+- Internal Torch for Augmentation, and more workers in augmentation
+-
+- Add other keywords like, Pause, Note to get Detected.
+- Make Traning more difficult.
+Like, p?0.8 and not 0.5 to account for positive detection in training phase.

+Inference Update : Make inference more real timish

+- MultiThreading is not really working.
+Basically, it's not contuonusly saving recordings in background in real time.
+Have to try MULTIPROCESSING to just deposit the inputs / Saving the inputs.
+And while our Pytorch loads it, handle exception / sleep timer if it's loading incompletely saved audio.
+So, like,

+    - Make two processes, one records and saves , while, other infers
+    - Put them in sync such that, p1 = pool(Record) , p2 = pool(INfer) , p1.join() p2.join() .. don't know

+-